Iglesias-Leafwind/odysseyV3/README.md

 9. Lastly for maps to work you need to replace a geonode file that is found at ~/.virtualenvs/geonode_odyssey/src/geonode/geonode/proxy/views.py
-	With the one in this github repository in folder replace/geonode_files/
+	With the one in this github repository in folder replace/geonode_files/ If the folder doesn't exist yet try to run odyssey first, then after startup stop odyssey and replace the file.

 #### Run HTTPS Odyssey: